arjunlande21/MyAi.advisor-fresh/README.md

 **Your documents.
 Now intelligent.**

-An offline, secure AI assistant that reads your **PDFs, Word files, PowerPoint slides, and text files** — and answers questions like a human.
+A secure AI assistant that reads your **PDFs, Word files, PowerPoint slides, and text files** — and answers questions like a human.

-No internet.
 No cloud.
 No data leaks.
 Just answers — from your own documents.